Citi® Secured Mastercard® review

 - Make a plan to pay your bill consistently.
 Paying on time is key to raising your credit score.
 Consider setting up automatic payments so you never miss one.

 - Check your credit score.
-Sign up for services that let you check your FICO score, such as the Discover Credit Scorecard.
+Sign up for services that let you check your FICO score.
 Typically, you can check your score from one credit bureau every month.

 - Avoid interest.
 Strongly consider paying your balance in full each month, as this will help you avoid interest.
 It’s also an excellent habit to develop while you’re building credit.